AndreBaltazar8/ablac/docs/compiler-api.md

 separate from those containers.
 See `docs/programmable-builds.md` for the ABI, target-description, and transactional build-graph roadmap.

+`compilerDefineTarget(name, llvmTriple, objectFormat, linkerFlavor, linkerEmulation, hosted, libcFree)` registers an extension-owned target for the same graph.
+Values are bounded identifier-like tokens.
+The current generic implementation accepts ELF with the host Clang driver for hosted x86-64 aliases or direct LLD for non-hosted, libc-backed targets.
+The latter may emit object, static-library, and shared-library artifacts but require extension-provided runtime/startup support before libc-free targets or executables.
+Descriptors are graph-scoped, deterministic, duplicate-checked, and included in cache identities.
+Platform packages such as `abla/android/build` own concrete triples and integration policy.

 `compilerExportFunction(handle, name)` marks one resolved top-level function for a stable foreign adapter.
 The first ABI rung accepts no parameters and a `void`, `bool`, or `i64` result in programs without runtime globals.
 The